Charles (2) Woodhurst

 The 1901 Census finds Annie with William Henry and the same three children living at 1, Pendleston Road in Walthamstow where he was still occupied as an engine smith.
 Marcella May, now aged "10", is here named simply as "Marcella M. Hurst".
 The two sons were now also working as engine smiths.

-Annie may have died as "Annie Hurst" in 1916 aged "56" [Death Index: W. Ham 4a 458, 1916 (March)].
+Annie appears to have died as "Annie Hurst" aged "56" in 1916 [Death Index: W. Ham 4a 458, 1916 (March)].
+William Henry may have died aged "73" in 1925 [Death Index: St. George in the East 1c 305, 1925 (March)].

 George (1) Hurst married Ann Reynolds in 1849 [Marriage Index: London E. 2 201, 1849 (June)] on April 8th at St. Botolph without Aldersgate [IGI: Batch M022382].
-The 1851 Census finds them with their first child at 46, Whitecross Street in Cripplegate.
+The marriage register names his father as Thomas Hurst, deceased.
+The 1851 Census finds George (1) and Annie with their first child at 46, Whitecross Street in Cripplegate.
 They have not yet been found in the 1861 Census.
-The 1871 Census finds them in Bunhill Row, St. Luke's.
+The 1871 Census finds them in Bunhill Row, St. Luke's in Finsbury.
+At that time George (1) was a master smith, whilst his son William Henry was also a smith.
 The 1881 Census finds them at Knotts Green in Leyton, Essex with most of their children.
+By now George (1) had changed his line of work to manufacturing mineral water.

-George Thomas was living at 24, Chestnut Walk in Walthamstow, Essex in both 1881 and 1891, occupied as a fruiterer and greengrocer and with his wife Agnes.
-The 1891 record confirms his birthplace as Whitecross Street.
+George Thomas married Agnes Ashley in 1871 [Marriage Index: Holborn 1b 944, 1871 (June)].
+He was living with her at 24, Chestnut Walk in Walthamstow, Essex in both 1881 and 1891, occupied as a fruiterer and greengrocer.
+The 1891 census confirms his birthplace as Whitecross Street.